 This guest post on why there are few deep value investors was written by Net Net Hunter member Jonas Åström.
 Jonas is a private investor from Stockholm, Sweden.
-Article image (creative commons) by huevocosmico, edited by The Broken Leg.
+Article image (creative commons) by huevocosmico, edited by Broken Leg Investing.

 Deep Value Investors: Seek Loneliness

 Sometimes, I feel so lonely that I’m ready to give up and change my behaviour.
 Don’t get me wrong — I enjoy being by myself, but this tortured feeling I have after months (and sometimes even years) of loneliness is horrible.

 But then suddenly, one by one, others start to appear from out of nowhere.
 After some time, so many people have arrived that the situation has changed completely.
 I don’t feel lonely anymore; I feel overwhelmed.
 It is time to leave for loneliness again.

 How could this happen, and why does this happen to me over and over again?
 Well, I’m a deep value investor, and that lonely feeling in the pit of my stomach is only one of the reasons why there are so few deep value investors.
 But why is that so?